-Bigwheel PresentationTags: motivate and connect
+Bigwheel PresentationTags: motivate, connect, think, and design

 Task: Present about Garchomp

 As a new freshman on Iron Reign, I took on the responsibility of a robot we called Bigwheel.
 Karina and I worked on getting the robot into something that could be put through load tests, meaning tightening the chain, fixing misaligned sprockets, and getting the wiring together.
 We participated in the Chassis Presentation workshop hosted by technicbots for teams all around the North Teas region to work on one or more chassis, perform various tests with them and then present their findings.
 We presented our chassis Bigwheel, which is driven by 2 large 8-inch wheels, with a pair of 2 free-spinning Omni wheels in the back.
 This can be seen in the presentation below:

 To create our chassis we used 2 8-inch wheels, each driven by 2 Neverrest 60 motors.
 There are also two free-spinning omni wheels in the back.
 The robot uses REV rails and plexiglass for it's main body.

 Our first test is the 5-second distance test.
 Our robot had a lot of torque due to the Neverrest 60 motors, so it moved slower than other robots, but was unaffected by the additional 30lbs weight.

 Our second test is the 3-second turn test.
 Again, some other robots could turn better faster than us.
 However, due to having no proper mechanism for restraining our weights, along with other mysterious problems such as battery disconnections that only happened during this test, we were unable to try this test with load, however we presume that due to the torque, the results should be similar to those without load.
 Our center of rotation is also off due to only the front two wheels being powered.
 As such, the back of the robot makes a wide arc as it turns.